lsu-ddem/pathways-site/content/1_IntroToCoding/3_ReuseItWithModularCode/1_Lesson_1/index.md

 ## How Functions Work
 So far throughout this course we have been utilizing various functions such as setup(), draw(), ellipse(), etc. You may have noticed a few things in common between each of these.

-Functions cals are indicated by the function name followed by a set of parentheses; such as background().
+Functions calls are indicated by the function name followed by a set of parentheses; such as background().
 At their core, functions can take in certain values and utilize them to perform a task, or return a new value.
 The arguments that we have been typing into a function’s parentheses are examples of these values.
 For example, fill(255,100,100) takes the numbers given and generates a specific color that is used to fill in anything drawn to the canvas until those values change with a new fill() call.

 Knowing this, we can develop our own custom functions that perform a specific task whenever we call them, but why would we want to do this?
 Look at the code below and see how many lines it takes to draw one single ghost in that spot on the canvas.
 Imagine if you wanted to have multiple ghosts, ghosts that looked slightly different, or ghosts that move around the screen.
 How many lines would that simple-looking project take?
 How many lines would be almost identical?
 How problematic would it be if you needed to change one small thing in that block of code?